Kloud23/Traffic_sign_classification/writeup_template_github.md

 ![alt text][image3]

-####3.
-Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the twentieth cell of the ipython notebook.
+####3.Model architecture design

-My final model architecture looked like following:
+My final model architecture, which appears in the code as a function names TrafficNet, looked like following:

 ![alt text][image9]